ShashankGupta10/videodubber.ai-assignment/README.md

 5. **Playback Control**: Offers playback control options, including play, pause, and initialization functions, to facilitate audio playback during the editing process.

-### Demo
-Include a deployed link to a live demo of the `AudioCutter` component in action.

 ### Installation
 Setting up the `AudioCutter` component locally involves several steps, including installing dependencies, integrating the component into your project, and configuring any necessary settings.
 Here's a step-by-step guide to setting it up: